ovh/docs/pages/cloud/storage/nas_migration/guide.en-gb.md

 ---
 title: Migrating data from one NAS to another via NFS
 slug: nas/nas-migration
-excerpt: Find out how to migrate your data from one NAS to another via an NFS share.
+excerpt: Find out how to migrate your data from one NAS to another via an NFS share
 section: NAS
 ---

-**Last updated 09/02/2020**
+**Last updated 9th February 2021**

 ## Objective

 This guide details how to transfer data from one NAS to another.

 ## Requirements

-To transfer your data, you will need to:

 - An OVHcloud NAS / OVHcloud mini-NAS / OVHcloud HA-NAS
 - An NFS-compatible distribution